blackwell-systems/platform-infrastructure/README.md

 - **Encryption**: At-rest and in-transit encryption for all data
 - **Access Control**: Role-based access with least privilege principles
 - **Audit Logging**: Complete CloudTrail logging across all resources

-## Contributing

-This infrastructure follows the 12-week implementation timeline outlined in the CDK strategy document.
-Each phase builds upon the previous foundation to create a comprehensive multi-client infrastructure platform.

 ## License